Indexical-Metrics-Measure-Advisory/watchmen-docs/docs/web-client/admin/simulator.md

 :::

 :::info
-You can find more from simulator, and we highly recommend testing every pipeline by simulator before deploy them to environment.
+We highly recommend testing every pipeline by simulator before deploy them to environment.
 :::

+There are more helpful features from pipeline simulator waiting for you to discover and hope enjoy as you wish.